Exploratory modeling, draft simulations, and notes from the field

 Exploration: Incentives and Compliance

-Insight: Bonuses for filing reports without tie-ins to downstream utility led to counterproductive gamification and reduced benefits.
+Insight: Bonuses for filing reports without tie-ins to downstream utility led to reduced benefits.

 Method: Agent-Based Model (ABM) with OCEAN personality profiling.

-Exploration: Mitigating Toxic Content Spread Structural Containment vs. Censorship
+Exploration: Mitigating Toxic Content Spread — Structural Containment avoiding Censorship

 For a small-scale online social network (school environment), we simulated structural interventions to decouple network vitality from toxic content velocity.
 For the below hypothetical case study on platform safety, the model revealed that a 'selective permeability' architecture — high structural barriers (echo chambers) mediated by algorithmic bridges — far outperformed standard censorship.
-(Paradoxically, strong homophily acted as a containment vessel for toxicity while allowing high-consensus utility to tunnel through.)
+Strong homophily acted as a containment vessel for toxicity, while a boost for high-consensus content allowed it to tunnel through.
 We utilized a proprietary Agent-Based Model with OCEAN psychometric agents for this evaluation.
 (LLM-based agents were also explored in this study.)
-Note that the toxic content detector was naive, based on imagined variance in response times for students based on different types of content, mediated by personality type.
+Note that the virtuous content detector was naive, based on variance in response times for students for different types of content, mediated by personality type.
+(If even the conscientious students forward the content, it is likely productive or harmless.)

 Method: Proprietary Agent-Based Model utilizing OCEAN psychometric agents, also including LLM-based agent exploration.